nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 5. Come to terms with the author by interpreting his key words.
 6. Grasp the author’s leading propositions by dealing with his most important sentences.
-7. Know the author’s arguments, by finding them in, or constructing them out of, seuences of sentences.
+7. Know the author’s arguments, by finding them in, or constructing them out of, sequence of sentences.
 8. Determine which of his problems the author has solved, and which he has not; and of the latter, decide which the author knew he had failed to solve.

 **Stage III: Rules for criticizing a book as a communication of knowledge (rules 9-15): Criticism**